-[SCENE] You’ve been living and working from the road for over a year; you’re a remote worker who’s able to get stuff done while chasing a mobile hotspot connection as you travel across America in search of the next magical national park.
+[SCENE] You’re a remote worker who’s traveling full time in your RV.
+You're chasing a mobile hotspot connection as you travel across America in search of the next magical national park.

 You’ve learned a lot through your journey, and want to share your experience and insights with the rest of the world.
 You dream about creating memorable videos that tell your story in a practical, helpful way.
 But coming up with video ideas to capture your experience isn’t the problem; it’s building the confidence and skills to do so that holds you back.
 You’re letting that story go unheard, and that’s a shame.